russeree/Coordinate-Workshop/README.md

-# TABConf6 - Coordinate Workshop
+# TABConf 6 - Coordinate Workshop
 This workshop is to better explain and define the capabilities and tradeoffs of Coordinate; A Bitcoin L2 Sidechain.
 What this document doesn't cover is the security side of L2s on Bitcoin and the complete feature set of Coordinate.
 Instead focusing on the interactions that a user can have with a Coordinate node and existing infrastructure.

 ## Hello World - Overview 🌎